UtahEFD/QES-Public/README.md

 ## Instructions for CHPC Cluster

-Our code does run on the CHPC cluster.
+The code does run on the CHPC cluster.
 You need to make sure the correct set of modules are loaded.
-Currently, we have tested two
-configurations: one that uses CUDA 8.0 and GCC 5.4 and another that uses CUDA 10.1 and GCC 8.1.0.
-Builds based on CUDA 10.1 are preferred if you don't know which to use.
+Currently, we have tested a few configurations that use CUDA 8.0 and GCC 5.4 and another that uses CUDA 10.1 or 10.2 and GCC 8.1.0.
+If you build with OptiX support, you will need to use the CUDA 10.2 configuration.
+Any builds (with or without OptiX) with CUDA 10.2 are preferred if you don't know which to use.

 After logging into your CHPC account, you will need to load specific modules.
-The following module commands will take care of these
-requirements:
+In the following sections, we outline the modules that need to be loaded along with the various cmake command-line calls that specify the exact locations of module installs on the CHPC system.

 ### CUDA 10.2 Based Builds with NVIDIA OptiX Support

+To build with CUDA 10.2 and OptiX 7.1.0 on CHPC, please use the following

 ```
 module load cuda/10.2